EtherTyper/santa/README.md

 ![collaborators](https://cloud.githubusercontent.com/assets/16024539/12362612/e2eed8d8-bb89-11e5-857a-ad93d69f8335.PNG)

 Here, you can add your little muffins' usernames, so they can directly contribute.
 This way, there is no need for your maintenance.

+### You're dismissed

+Now, your kids can use the guide in Part II to manage the repository themselves.
+If you or they screw something up with the JSON file, or something else, file an issue.
+Or, if you're willing to declassify your code.

 # Part II